RentReadyScore

 If background history is the problem

 Criminal history, prior denials, and other background issues may matter differently depending on the property, how long ago the issue occurred, and how serious it was.
+See how to rent with a felony record and what shows up on a rental background check.

 What helps